Projects // Profile // Process // Book // Us

 Second Nature

-Second Nature reconsiders the built and natural environments as extensions of one another, reimagining the threshold where the inside ends and the outside begins.
-It also encourages unlearning long-held spatial habits and adopting new ways of living with the environment.
-These environmental habits are not based on separation but rather on making less distinction between the built and nature.
+Second Nature reconsiders the built and natural environments as extensions of each other, imagining them as interconnected, hybrid realms.
+It also encourages unlearning long-held spatial habits to adopt new ways of living with the environment—both of which are a form of second nature.
+These new habits are not based on separation but rather on making less distinction between constructed spaces and natural ecosystems.

 Public Floor

 The public floor is active, ephemeral, and dynamic.
 Experiences on this ‘floor’ are constantly changing—whether on a city’s sidewalks, in its lobbies, streets, shops, or parks.
-These daily social interactions unfold in exterior spaces and extend into interiors.
-The interior realm is reconsidered as an integral part of the city, shaped by the activities that flow through it.
+Daily social interactions unfold between members of the public.
+The interior realm is reconsidered as an integral part of the city, shaped by the activities that move through it, making it inherently more inclusive.

 MODU conducts design-led research to develop innovative strategies of climate adaptation for our cities and beyond.